TobikoData/sqlmesh/docs/guides/incremental_time.md

 Breaking changes may invalidate data for downstream models, so a new physical table is created and fully refreshed for the changed model and all models downstream of it.
 Non-breaking changes only affect the changed model, so only its physical table is refreshed.

-Sometimes a model's data may be so large that it is not feasible to rebuild either its own or its downstream model physical tables.
+Sometimes a model's data may be so large that it is not feasible to rebuild either its own or its downstream models' physical tables.
 In those situations a third type of change, "forward only," can be used.
 The name reflects that the change is only applied "going forward" in time.

 ### Specifying forward-only